steemit/condenser/docs/VOTE_STATE_FLOW.md

 # Vote State & Write Convergence

-How a user's write (vote, post, reply, edit, delete) becomes visible again on read, despite the hivemind indexing lag.
-This documents the closed loop implemented in PR #4026 (`fix/vote-state-feedback`).
+How a user's write (vote, post, reply, edit, delete, profile save) becomes visible again on read, despite the hivemind indexing lag.
+This documents the closed loop implemented in PR #4026 (`fix/vote-state-feedback`) and its profile-save extension.

 ## The problem